 I hope this helps!

 What a hero.
 Unbelievably, this fixed it.
 So is this Microsoft’s fault, or Intel’s?
-If it breaks after an update, if their driver model is fucked, if everything else works giving no indication it’s amiss, I think I’ll blame Microsoft until there’s a better explanation.
+If it breaks after an update, if their driver model is broken, if everything else works giving no indication it’s amiss, I think I’ll blame Microsoft until there’s a better explanation.

 As much as I hate Apple’s keyboards (finally fixed in the new models?) and their walled garden push, I need machines that work every day, reliably.
 Apple has delivered on this front (for me).